 According to the most recent Comprehensive Plan, 84.5% of the land in Union County is devoted to agriculture.
-But steady population growth is bringing more people to the County, increasing the amount of land that is being used for urban and residential purposes.
-The Union Soil and Water Conservation District is committed not only to assisting those with agriculture needs but also to urban and residential needs.
-Below, are some common ways that Union SWCD is involved in those areas.
+However steady population growth is bringing more people to the County, increasing the amount of land used for urban and residential purposes.
+The Union Soil and Water Conservation District (Union SWCD) is committed to assisting those with agricultural, urban, and residential needs.
+Below, are some common ways Union SWCD is involved in those areas.

-If you own land in certain townships and wish to build a home or structure on it, you will be required to obtain a home site drainage recommendation.
+If you own land in certain townships and wish to build a home or structure on it, you may be required to obtain a home site drainage recommendation.
 Union SWCD has signed memorandums of understanding (MOU) with several townships in Union County.
 This MOU states that a drainage outlet must discharge into no less than an intermittent stream, or reach of a stream, which flows for prolonged periods.
 This is called an "adequate outlet".
 If you are fortunate enough to have this stream within the boundaries of your property, no easements are needed.
-If you must cross neighboring properties to achieve proper drainage, recorded easements must be obtained from adjacent landowners along this drainage path to the proper outlet from your property, or properties being drained.
-This drainage includes but is not limited to, septic system, water softener, geothermal, sump pump, and downspouts.
+Unless you must cross neighboring properties to achieve proper drainage, in that case, recorded easements must be obtained from adjacent landowners along this drainage path to the correct outlet from your property, or properties being drained.
+This drainage includes but is not limited to, a septic system, water softener, geothermal, sump pump, and downspouts.

 Criteria of an Adequate Outlet

 As time allows, the Union SWCD provides pond site evaluations and designs for property owners interested in constructing a pond.
 Certain townships require that landowners consult with Union SWCD or that a pond plan be developed before construction.
-Check with the zoning official of the township in which you live before beginning work on a pond.
+Check with the zoning official in your township before beginning work on a pond.
 Union SWCD does offer a service to create pond designs for landowners, requiring a $500 deposit.
-Property owners may also hire a private contractor, consultant, or engineer to design their pond.
+Property owners may also, hire a private contractor, consultant, or engineer to design their pond.

 Pond site evaluations and pond designs created by Union SWCD follow the Natural Resources Conservation Service guidelines.